 Fiona has strong professional experience in management, administration and law having acted as the General Counsel and Senior Solicitor for several large financial corporations.

-Dr Alisha is a former Postgraduate Student Representative from the Faculty of Medicine and Health Sciences on the SRC before graduating with MRes from Macquarie in 2016.
+Dr Alisha has graduated from Pakistan and is a former Postgraduate Student Representative from the Faculty of Medicine and Health Sciences on the SRC before graduating with MRes from Macquarie in 2016.

-Dr Alisha was one of the SRC Selection Panel members in 2016 and has MQ students’ best interest at heart while seeking the right student representatives for the SRC.
+Dr Alisha is one of the SRC Selection Panel members since 2016 and has MQ students’ best interest at heart while seeking the right student representatives for the SRC.

 Clement graduated with an MBA from Macquarie in 2003 and also has a Bachelor of Arts and LLB from the University.